 What investment services and advice can you provide me?
-Our firm primarily offers the following investment advisory services to retail clients: portfolio management (we review your portfolio, investment strategy, and investments).
-As part of our standard services, we typically monitor client accounts on a weekly basis.
-Our firm offers both discretionary advisory services (where our firm makes the decision regarding the purchase or sale of investments) as well as non-discretionary services (where the retail investor makes the ultimate decision).
+Our firm primarily offers the following investment advisory services to retail clients: portfolio management (we review your portfolio, investment strategy, and investments); financial planning (we assess your financial situation and provide advice to meet your goals).
+As part of our standard services, we typically monitor client accounts on a daily basis.
+Our firm has discretionary management without any material limitations.
 We do not limit the types of investments that we recommend.
-Our minimum account size is \$100,000.
+Our firm does not have a minimum account size.
 Please also see our Form ADV Part 2A ("Brochure"), specifically Items 4 & 7.